-Paul commanded the church in Corinth to “hand this man over to Satan” (1 Corinthians 5:5).
-The reason for this is that the man indulged in sexual immorality: he has the wife of his father, which might be his mother or his stepmother (verse 1).
+Paul commanded the church in Corinth to “hand this man over to Satan”.
+The reason for this is that the man indulged in sexual immorality: he has the wife of his father, which might be his mother or his stepmother (1 Corinthians 5:1).
 Paul is very shocked by this immorality; it does not even take place among the pagans, among those who do not know God.
 The church should be an example when it comes to moral purity!

 ‘Handing this man over to Satan’ involves discipline executed by the leadership of the church.
-This discipline is needed because the church needs to be holy: it needs to be cleansed from leaven that permeates the whole dough (verses 6-8).
+This discipline is needed because the church needs to be holy: it needs to be cleansed from leaven that permeates the whole dough (1 Corinthians 5:6-8).
 The discipline involves the excommunication of this person from the church, which is clear from verses 2: “Let him who has done this be removed from among you” and verse 12: “Purge the evil person from among you.”

 Destruction of the flesh